Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: On Ramsey Numbers of c -Closed Graphs

+Note also that the proof of \Cref{lemma:ramsey} is constructive: First, we find a 2-maximal independent set $I$.
+If $I$ has fewer than $b$ vertices, then there is a vertex~$x \in I$ with~$|I_x| \ge q$.
+Thus, one can find in polynomial time a clique of size $q$ or an independent set of size $b$ in $G$, provided that $G$ is a $c$-closed graph on more than~$(c - 1) \cdot \binom{b}{2} + (q - 1)(b - 1)$ vertices. \end{proof}

-The bound in \Cref{lemma:ramsey} is essentially tight: Consider a graph $G$ consisting of a disjoint union of~$b - 1$ cliques, each of size~$a - 1$.
-Note that $G$ is $c$-closed for any $c \in \mathds{N}$ and that~$G$ has no clique clique of size $a$ or independent set of size $b$.
+The bound in \Cref{lemma:ramsey} is essentially tight: Consider a graph $G$ consisting of a disjoint union of~$b - 1$ complete graphs, each of order~$q - 1$.
+Note that $G$ is $c$-closed for any $c \in \mathds{N}$ and that~$G$ has no clique of size $q$ or independent set of size $b$.
 Thus, we have a tight bound for $c = 1$.
-This example also suggests that the bound in \Cref{lemma:ramsey} cannot be asymptotically improved for $a \ge cb$.
+This example also suggests that the bound in \Cref{lemma:ramsey} cannot be asymptotically improved for $q \ge cb$.